Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

-Provides (without charge to client or encumbrance of insurance) therapeutic services to help children and caregivers cope with and recover from experiences of child sexual or physical abuse or exposure to other violent crime.
+Provides (without charge to client or encumbrance of insurance) therapeutic services to help children and caregivers cope with and recover from experiences of child sexual or physical abuse or exposure to other violent crimes.
 This is currently a 75% in-person, direct service position and may require occasional evening (until 8pm) work hours.
-The incumbent is required to participate in the on-call rotation for after hours and weekend advocacy/clinical crisis intervention services.
+The incumbent is required to participate in the on-call rotation for after-hours and weekend advocacy/clinical crisis intervention services.
 This position requires mandatory reporting for child abuse and neglect under the District of Columbia Statute § 4-1321.02.

 ESSENTIAL DUTIES and RESPONSIBILITIES include the following.
 Other duties may be assigned.

 - Conduct psycho-social assessments with children, adolescents, and parents to identify strengths, needs, and appropriate interventions

 - Conduct individual therapeutic sessions with children and adolescents; develop case goals and document progress